 There are two categories of research methods: qualitative and quantitative.
-Quantitative data collection usually involves numbers, graphs and charts, whereas, qualitative data collection methods deals with feelings and other non-quantifiable elelemnts.
+Quantitative data collection usually involves numbers, graphs and charts, whereas, qualitative data collection methods deals with feelings and other non-quantifiable elements.

-The main differences between qualitative and quantitative research methods are best summarised by Robson (2002) in the following points:
+The main differences between qualitative and quantitative research methods can be summarised in the following points:

 Firstly, the concepts in quantitative research methods are usually expressed in the forms of variables, while the concepts in qualitative research methods are expressed in motives and generalisations.

 Secondly, quantitative research methods and measures are usually universal, like formulas for finding mean, median and mode for a set of data, whereas, in qualitative research each research is approached individually and individual measures are developed to interpret the primary data taking into account the unique characteristics of the research.

 Thirdly, data in quantitative research appears in the forms of numbers and specific measurements and in qualitative research data can be in forms of words, images, transcripts, etc.

 Fourthly, research findings in quantitative research can be illustrated in the forms of tables, graphs and pie-charts, whereas, research findings in qualitative studies is usually presented in analysis by only using words.

 Commenting on the differences of the qualitative methods from the quantitative methods Monette et al (2005, p.428) point to the advantage of the former method which recognizes the abstraction and generalisation as a matters of degree, acknowledging that they may be less important in some studies.

 Similarities of both qualitative and quantitative forms of data are drawn by Neuman (2003, p.439) as a use of inference and the involvement of a public method of process for both types of data in both styles.